Kowsher/RoCoFT/README.md

 ## Quick Demos

-To get started with `propulsion`, follow these simple steps:
+To get started with `RoCoFT`, follow these simple steps:

 1. **Import the necessary modules:**